robinskil/Neo4jObjectMapper/README.md

 ### Querying a single node with parameters
 Parameters have to be prefixed with a $ inside the cypher query.
+All of the Query methods have support for parameterized queries.
 ```cs
 IDriver Driver = GraphDatabase.Driver("bolt://localhost:7687", AuthTokens.Basic("neo4j", "password"));
 INeoContext context = new NeoContext(Driver);